Learn How to Reconcile Accounts for FREE!

 -

 Amend incorrect transactions.
-These are often transactions with the wrong date or amount.
+These are often transactions with incorrect dates or amounts.

 -